Guided Walking on the Lofoten Islands, Norway

 - 7 nights' accommodation in en-suite rooms

-There are 146 comfortable en-suite bedrooms.
-All rooms have telephones, TV and hairdryers.
-As is usual in Europe, tea and coffee making facilities are not availble in bedrooms, howere there are facilities in the public areas to get hot drinks.
+As is usual in Europe, tea and coffee making facilities are not available in bedrooms, however there are facilities in the public areas to get hot drinks.

-Our holidays at Scandic Svolvaer are on a Half Board basis and include breakfast and your evening meal.
+Our holidays at Scandic Svolvaer are on a Half Board basis with a buffet breakfast and dinner.

 Breakfast is a typical Scandinavian buffet offering an array of different choices from a selection of cold meats, cheeses, salad and freshly baked bread, to hot bacon, eggs and sausages.